 Read more about using data in your content in this blog post about marketing data and how to use statistics to make your content more convincing.

 Content marketing is one of the best ways to develop and refine the “voice” of your brand.
 However, even large, well-funded businesses with dedicated content teams can struggle to identify and define what their brand voice actually sounds like, especially when working with larger teams.

 Ensuring continuity of brand voice, especially across larger teams, can be a challenge.
-It requires constant review of editorial standards to ensure that both quality and tone are consistent, as well as a higher-level overview of your blog and content in general.
+It requires constant review of editorial standards to ensure that both quality and tone are consistent (our editorial calendar may help!), as well as a higher-level overview of your blog and content in general.
 However, while developing brand voice through content can be challenging, it’s definitely worth considering.

 For each and every post, ask questions about how the content advances and develops your brand’s voice.
 Does the writing reflect your company’s values?
 What does the tone say about what it’s like to do business with you?
 Is your brand voice sincere, or forced and artificial?
 These are all questions that can help you take control of your brand’s voice and refine your messaging through content.
 By answering these questions (and correcting course when necessary), you’ll also provide your audience with a more cohesive experience as a brand, something to which all blogs should aspire.